harness/developer-hub/release-notes/self-managed-enterprise-edition.md

   This issue has been fixed.

-- If shell script execution fails with an exception such as a step timeout, the delegate logs include the message “Exception in script execution”.
+- If shell script execution fails with an exception such as a step timeout, the delegate logs include the message "Exception in script execution".
 This message does not help attempts to determine the root cause.
 (CDS-85024, ZD-54110)

   This issue has been fixed.
 The delegate logs now include a more meaningful message.